boxspah/picture-shiritori/rules.md

 All English words are allowed, with the following restrictions:

-- No words ending with 'x', 'y', or 'z' ("banned letters");
+- No words ending with 'x', 'y', or 'z' ("banned letters")
-- No abbreviations or acronyms;
+- No abbreviations or acronyms
 - No proper nouns

 It is recommended to use high school level vocabulary so that all players can understand the words played.